Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

        - Select the mode by clicking the Recovery switch button.
        - On installations with 2 recovery motors make sure that the “Max position difference” number is correct.
 This value is expressed into the servo-motor position coding units.
 It is normally preset by the manufacturer.
 However, it may vary according installations (diameter of the drum(s) etc.).
 Once modified this parameter is saved.
        - Proceed with engagement by pressing the arrow button.
-       - On installations with 2 recovery motors, the position difference between both Motosuiveurs is automatically reset to compute the difference from this value.
+       - On installations with 2 recovery motors, the position difference between both MotoSuiveurs is automatically reset to compute the difference from this value.
        - The screen switches to the engagement procedure screen.
        - Press the “Recovery engagement” yellow button to start the engagement cycle.
        - On installations with 2 recovery motors, engagement processes recovery motors engagement one after the other.
 The red bar turns half green half red when the first recovery motor is engaged and totally green when both are engaged.
-       - On the Proface touch screen, the blinking orange light indicates that the Motosuiveur® is proceeding with the engagement.
+       - On the Proface touch screen, the blinking orange light indicates that the MotoSuiveur is proceeding with the engagement.
-       - Engagement procedure request the Motosuiveur servo-motor to put the screen into the unscrew mechanical stop and at the same time the recovery motor does little screw and unscrew movements at low torque to let the clutch flywheel mesh with the clutch wheel.
+       - Engagement procedure request the MotoSuiveur servo-motor to put the screen into the unscrew mechanical stop and at the same time the recovery motor does little screw and unscrew movements at low torque to let the clutch flywheel mesh with the clutch wheel.
        - The duration of the engagement cycle is set in the “recovery” settings menu by the manufacturer.
 It is typically set between 1 to 3 minutes per recovery motor.
        - On installations with 2 recovery motors, the engagement is done one after the other.
 The second recovery motor starts is engagement process when the first one is engaged.
        - The clutch(es) of the recovery motor(s) is/are engaged when the “Engagement status” light turns to permanent green.
 In parallel the “ Recovery available” light of the Siguren control panel switches on.